-India's HPMP Stage-II was considered and approved at the 77th meeting of the Executive Committee (Ex-Com) meeting of the MLF for Implementation of the Montreal Protocol held from 28th November to 2nd December, 2016 at Montreal, Canada.
+India's HPMP Stage-II was considered and approved at the 77th meeting of the Ex-Com of the MLF for Implementation of the Montreal Protocol held from 28th November to 2nd December, 2016 at Montreal, Canada.

-Under HPMP Stage-II, India has secured 48.3 million USD form the MLF including implementing agencies support costs for the implementation of the Montreal Protocol for phasing out 8,190 MT of HCFC consumption between 2017 to 2023, in order to meet the compliance target under Montreal Protocol for 2020.
-Around 400+ enterprises including 300+ Micro, Small and Medium Enterprises (MSMEs) in the foam manufacturing sector and 6 large air conditioning manufacturing enterprises, who volunteered to participate, would be supported under HPMP Stage-II for conversion from HCFCs to non-HCFCs technologies.
+Under HPMP Stage-II, India has secured 48.3 million US\$ form the MLF including implementing agencies support costs for the implementation of the Montreal Protocol for phasing out 8,190 MT of HCFC consumption between 2017 to 2023, in order to meet the compliance target under Montreal Protocol for 2020.
+Foam enterprises including several Micro, Small and Medium Enterprises (MSMEs) in the foam manufacturing sector and 6 large air conditioning manufacturing enterprises, who volunteered to participate, would be supported under HPMP Stage-II for conversion from HCFCs to non-HCFCs technologies.